It’s nice to have just one on the shelves, but seeing three scooter smocks available to buy is quite something.

 As for details, you are looking at toggles around hood and waistband, velcro opening at the front above the large map pocket and around the cuffs as well as side pockets that are connected inside as a hand warmer area.

 But this one is massively cheaper.
-The Scoot Smock from Jump The Gun is also available in various colours and sells for just £40.
-So take pick depending on what you need and how far your budget will stretch.
+The Scoot Smock from Jump The Gun is also available in four colours and sells for just £40.
+So on the face of it, a stark choice between budget and premium?
+Not quite.